 Students are only eligible to receive one financial emergency grant as a result of the COVID-19 disruption.

 The Wright State University Foundation created the Wright State Student Emergency Relief Campaign to raise funds for students impacted by the COVID-19 pandemic.
 The majority of the donors contributed to the Katie Deedrick Student Support Fund.
-These contributions will be used to assist students with food, toiletries, medications, and other supplies and with travel expenses for students returning to their homes outside of the area.

 Students may apply for assistance through the Katie Deedrick Student Support Fund.
 This fund provides one-time support to eligible Wright State students currently enrolled at the Dayton or Lake campuses with demonstrated financial need.
 Applications will be considered only while funds are still available.
 Apply Now